branislav-doubek/multiple-instance-learning/README.md

-test - tests trained classifier on test dataset run - trains classifier and evaluates its accuracy testing dataset cv - uses k-fold cross validation on training dataset to estimate hyperparemeters of our classifier and evaluates accuracy on testing dataset
+test - tests trained classifier on test dataset run - trains classifier and evaluates its accuracy testing dataset cv - uses k-fold cross validation on training dataset to estimate hyperparemeters of our classifier and evaluates accuracy on testing dataset validate - runs 1 run of k-fold cross validation on training dataset
 ```

 kernel: